Wang-Jingyi09/react-assignment/README.md

 1. Update 'homePage.js' to process the filterMoviesCard input and update the status.
 UseQuery can correctly call the 'getMovies' function from 'tmdb-api.js'

-## add a new endpoint /trending
+### add a new endpoint /trending

-1. Add a new API function of a static endpoint /trending/movie/week to acquire trending movie list weekly.
+1. Add a new API function of a static endpoint /trending/movie/week to acquire trending movie list daily.

 1. Use the useQuery hook and the getTrendingMovies function to request trending movie data from the API.
-When the component is re-rendered, the data is updated weekly according to what I set in 'staleTime'.
+When the component is re-rendered, the data is updated every day according to what I set in 'staleTime'.
 Handling load state and error state.
 If the request is in progress, it displays a load indicator ('Spinner').
 If the request goes wrong, it displays an error message.The obtained movie data is stored in the movies variable and passed to the MovieListPageTemplate component for rendering.For each movie, I provide two actions: Add to 'Favorites' and add to 'MustWatch'.
 Use 'localStorage' to store movies that are marked as must watch.

 1. Add a route in src/index.js to point to the new trending movie page.

-## Pagination realization for upComing page.
+### Pagination realization for upComing page.

 1. Update getupComingMovies function in tmdb-api.js to receive a parameter 'page' with a default value '1' to build the requested URL.
 The default value of 1 means that if no page number is provided, the function will default to requesting data for the first page.

 1. Modify the UpcomingMoviesPage component in upcomingMoviesPage.js to add paging function.
 Add a pagination control ( import Pagination from '@mui/material/Pagination';) to allow the user to change the page number.
 Add 'useState' to track the current page.

-## Movie details page contains links to the actor's  individual information.
+### Movie details page contains links to the actor's  individual information.

 1. When users click on an actor's name or character, they are redirected to that actor's TMDB page.
 Wrap the entire "{member.name} as {member.character}" string with the <a> tag and set the href attribute to the URL pointing to the actor's information page. 'target="_blank"' and 'rel="noopener noreferrer"' are used to ensure open security of links.

-## Add a new parametered endpoint /movie/:id/recommendations
+### Add a new parametered endpoint /movie/:id/recommendations

 1. Add an API function 'getMovieRecommendations' in tmdb-api.js.
 The recommendations for movies are based on the movie the user is currently viewing.